 - Stay at a healthy weight.
 Being overweight makes it more likely you will develop high blood pressure, heart problems, and diabetes.
 These conditions make a stroke more likely.

 - Be active.
 Ask your doctor and your rehab team what type and level of activity is safe for you.
 They can help make an exercise program that is right for you.
-A program might include moderate to vigorous activity at least 2 ½ hours a week.
-It is fine to be active in blocks of 10 minutes or more throughout your day and week.
-Walking is a good choice.
-You also may want to do other activities, such as running, swimming, cycling, or playing tennis or team sports.
+A program might include 2½ hours a week of moderate exercise.
+It's fine to be active in blocks of 10 minutes or more throughout your day and week.

 - Eat heart-healthy foods.
-These include fruits, vegetables, high-fibre foods, and foods that are low in sodium, saturated fat, trans fat, and cholesterol.
+These include fruits, vegetables, high-fibre foods, and foods that are low in sodium, saturated fat, and trans fat.
 Eat fish at least 2 times each week.
 Oily fish, which contain omega-3 fatty acids, are best.
 These fish include salmon, mackerel, lake trout, herring, and sardines.

 If you or your loved one has already had a stroke, you need to watch carefully for symptoms of another stroke.
 Immediate medical attention and treatment may help prevent or reduce permanent brain damage.
 If signs of a stroke develop suddenly, call 911 or other emergency services immediately.
 For more information on stroke symptoms and when to seek medical attention, see the topic Stroke.